lightpoichich/baserow/docs/development/development-environment.md

 the working directory is `~/baserow`.

 First we have to clone the repository.
 Execute the following commands to clone the master branch.
-If you are not familiar with git clone, this will download a copy Baserow's code to your computer.
+If you are not familiar with git clone, this will download a copy of Baserow's code to your computer.

-> Note that if you have already started the demo environment once, you might need to to
+> Note that if you have already started the
+> [demo environment](../guides/demo-environment.md) once, you might need to to rebuild
-> rebuild the images for the development environment by using the command
+> the images for the development environment by using the command
-> `docker-compose up -d --build` because they have naming conflicts.
+> `docker-compose up -d --build` because they have container name conflicts.

 ```
 $ cd ~/baserow